-I am Lecturer in Early Modern British History.
+I am Senior Lecturer in Early Modern British History.
 I joined the History Department at Winchester in September 2012, having previously held positions at the University of East Anglia and the Centre for English Local History at the University of Leicester.
 I completed my BA in English Studies and MA in Early Modern History at the University of East Anglia.
 In 2009 I completed my PhD at the UEA as part of an AHRC-funded project on popular memory.

 My research interests are in the areas of custom, law and community, particularly how these relations underpinned popular politics and popular protest in Early Modern England.
 My doctoral work examined the nature of collective memory and its relation to the organisation of popular protest in the Forest of Dean between the 16th and 19th centuries and forms the basis of my 2013 monograph.
 My current research pursues the role of popular litigation in containing violence, reassessing the relationship between the central state and local communities during this period.

 Higher Education Teaching Qualification: Fellow of the Higher Education Academy (FHEA).